-Quick Start
+Quick Start¶

+Before you begin exploring the APIs, you must create a way to authenticate yourself with them.
 Create an MDM/Insights API Access Token from the "API Access" page in the MDM (see detailed documentation).

-Authorization: Bearer abcdefghijk
+Authorization: Bearer <your_api_token>

 On both instances, you can explore the documentation online or you can also download the OpenAPI schema and open it with an API testing tool.